Dutch Cloisonne Tiles

 Dutch cloisonné tiles were produced from around 1907 until 1977 in the Westraven factory in Utrecht and De Porceleyne Fles works in Delft, famed around the world for its blue-and-white ceramic ware.
 The process was labor intensive.
 Holes were pricked into a stencil sketch, and the image was transferred in powdered charcoal to a tiled-shaped gypsum mold.
 Grooves were, then, etched along the charcoal lines on the mold (made in one original and several working copies), corresponding to what would be the raised lines in the finished tile.
 A clay-like “cloisonné earth” mixture was spread over the talcum powdered mold to form the actual tile with its ridged surface.
 Next, crystal glazes in as many as 15 colors were squirted into the recessed areas formed by the raised lines.
 The ceramic pieces were, then, fired in a kiln.

 Religious subjects do not feature so prominently on cloisonné tiles of the modern era as they do on smooth-surfaced Dutch ceramics made before 1900.
 If didactic antique tiles with biblical inscriptions had appeal for Calvinist Protestants, the cloisonné tiles were designed for a more Roman Catholic market with their images of the Madonna and Child, the Passion of Christ, and the Saints.
+The notable exception in my collection is a commemorative tile made in 1948 for the First Assembly of the World Council of Churches in Amsterdam.

 Tiles produced by De Porceleyne Fles have (to use a Dutch image) slightly higher “dike” walls, enclosing deeper areas of more variegated coloring than the pieces made by Westraven.
 In their simple but elegant imagery, both types of cloisonné tile are worthy successors to their ceramic prototypes of the Golden Age.
 Sad to say, they were also made obsolete by changing tastes and commercial market forces, but enough of them can still be found to delight contemporary sacred art collectors.